Please note: Transcripts are NOT public records.

 - If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from John Tyler Community College or ask questions about requesting records, you may contact:
+To request records from Tyler or ask questions about requesting records, you may contact:

 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056, or toll free at (866) 448-4100.
+The Council may be contacted by e-mail or by phone at (804) 225-3056, or toll free at (866) 448-4100.
 If you would like to comment on the quality of assistance provided to you by Tyler, you may complete the Freedom of Information Advisory Council's public comment form, located here: Public Comment Form.

 - We provide you with the records that you have requested in their entirety.